Publication Ethics and Publishing Malpractice Statement

 Standards of objectivity

-The peer review process does not involve in any personal criticism of the author.
-Any views or objections regarding the paper are raised clearly with supporting arguments.
+The peer review process does not involve any personal criticism of the author.
+Any views or objections regarding the paper are raised clearly with supporting arguments and the process is conducted in anonymity.

 Acknowledgment of sources